-A 3rd improvement is that, with the Streamline 203k, settlements to a service provider could be taken care of in two stages.
+- A 3rd improvement is that, with the Streamline 203k, settlements to a service provider could be taken care of in two stages.
 The initial payment can be made at the beginning of the job (i.e. 50 % to start the work); as well as, the 2nd settlement could be made at the project’s conclusion (i.e. remaining 50 % on the work).

 Which 203k Construction Loan is right for me?

 It allows for a few larger renovations so long as the repairs are non-structural to the basement (including waterproofing), door and window replacements, and well or septic tank replacement and repair.
 Finally, the Streamline version of the FHA building loan can cover the purchase and installation of basic appliances.

-In short: any type of repair needing a work schedule longer compared to three months, rehab activities that call for more than two epayments each specialized service provider, and improvements that result in work not starting within 30 days after loan closing.
+In short: any type of repair needing a work schedule longer compared to three months, rehab activities that call for more than two payments each specialized service provider, and improvements that result in work not starting within 30 days after loan closing.

 FHA Construction Loan FAQs